 - Never skip a dose.
 If you skip a dose by accident, ask your provider what you should do.

-- Never start or stop taking antibiotics without a doctor's prescription.
+- Never start antibiotics without a doctor's prescription.

 - Never save antibiotics.
 Dispose of any leftover antibiotics.
 Do not flush them.